sunstash/bill-split-app/tasks.md

 ### 1. Debug Why Web App is Not Loading

 **Context**: The web application fails to load after recent changes.
-This is a common issue in real-world development where applications can break due to dependency issues, configuration problems, or code changes.

 **Acceptance Criteria**:
 - Identify and fix the root cause of the loading issue
 - Ensure the application loads without console errors